About Us

 Click to read bio

-General Manager of Sponsored Services, DLR and Woolwich Ferry at Transport for London (TfL).
+General Manager of Sponsored Services at Transport for London (TfL)

-Danny Price joined TfL in 2011 and is currently General Manager for Sponsored Services, accountable for the management and development of London River Services, Santander Cycles and the Emirates Air Line cable car.
+Danny Price joined TfL in 2011 and is currently General Manager for Sponsored Services, accountable for the management and development of London River Services, Santander Cycles and the London Cable Car.
+Other positions held include General Manager for the DLR and Lead for London Buses Growth Strategy.

-Earlier in his career, Danny was part of a small management team that set up the London Eye (Millennium Wheel), where he became accountable for all aspects of its operation and commercial development.
+Earlier in his career, Danny was part of a small management team that set up the London Eye (Millennium Wheel) operating business, taking various roles leading operational and commercial development.

 Sean Collins